Euro slips, yuan rebounds as trade worries curb currency moves

 Valuations still support the dollar, with its trade-weighted basket below long-term averages and the market pricing in two more interest rate hikes for 2018.

-The Australian dollar took heart from solid domestic retail sales data and edged up before pausing at $0.7383 AUD=, moving away from an 18-month trough at about $0.7311.
+The Australian dollar took heart from solid domestic retail sales data and edged up before pausing at $0.7383, moving away from an 18-month trough at about $0.7311.

-The Swedish crown, up 0.6 percent versus the euro to 10.2265 crowns EURSEK= extended its two-day winning streak to two percent after the central bank on Tuesday signaled policy tightening this year.
-The Norwegian crown also climbed EURNOK=.
+The Swedish crown, up 0.6 percent versus the euro to 10.2265 crowns extended its two-day winning streak to two percent after the central bank on Tuesday signalled policy tightening this year.
+The Norwegian crown also climbed.

 The British pound strengthened against both the dollar and the euro after better-than-expected service sector data boosted calls for a rate rise.